 Why It Helps

 Traditional Samburu morans do not attend school, and spend the majority of their time outside the village, thus serving as the “eyes and ears” in the bush.
 Through Warrior Watch, Ewaso Lions effectively taps into this resource to expand the scope of our research, and gives these young men an opportunity to obtain some essential education in return.
 With the help of the Warriors, we have a better idea of wildlife numbers and distribution over a wider area and on a much larger scale than we could before.

 How It Works

 Ewaso Lions works with local community leaders to select Warriors.
 We train Warriors on wildlife ecology, conservation, communication, security issues, and the value of wildlife.
-Over time, Warriors are trained in data collection and use GPS, allowing us to map wildlife sightings throughout the Conservancy.
+Over time, Warriors are trained to collect data and use GPS, allowing us to map wildlife sightings throughout the Conservancies.

 Each week, the Warriors meet as a group with Ewaso Lions staff to report on wildlife sightings, incidents of human-wildlife conflict (poaching, predation, etc.), community awareness meetings, and livestock issues.
 In turn, Warriors receive lessons in English and Kiswahili, as well as a small monthly food stipend and meals during the weekly meetings.

 In the coming months, we hope to add more Warriors to the programme and continue to expand this network of conservationists.
-We are also evaluating the programme to improve Warrior Watch going forward and to make sure it is the best it can be.
+We evaluate the programme to improve Warrior Watch going forward and to make sure it is the best it can be.
 Through Warrior Watch, we are hopeful that wildlife will have a secure future among the local people in this part of Kenya.